The homepage of terrydowling.com

 Character Sketches 2007: Trauma & Joy, the first instalment in an Australian annual comic anthology series from Perth-based Gestalt Publishing Pty Ltd, features an Introduction by Terry.
 Available in February 2007, Character Sketches features short comic stories by Shaun Tan, Justin Randall, Chris Burns, Christian Read and others and can be ordered from Gestalt Publishing, PO Box 1506, Applecross WA 6953 or by visiting www.gestaltcomics.com

-Jonathan Strahan and Terry recently edited The Jack Vance Treasury, a major career-spanning retrospective of Vance’s work published by Subterranean Press in January 2007.
+Jonathan Strahan and Terry edited The Jack Vance Treasury, a major career-spanning retrospective of Vance’s work published by Subterranean Press in January 2007.
 This 235k-word volume features a Preface by Vance, a foreword by George R.R.
 Martin and a fine cover from US artist Tom Kidd.
-The JVT can be ordered from http://www.subterraneanpress.com/

 “One could not ask for a more savoury Vancean buffet…a first-rate selection of a grandmaster in all the disparate moods and periods of his sixty-year career…The word ‘treasury’ in the title is well chosen.
 Here be treasures.”